 - Blood tests

-- ↑ Urine copper excretion (over 24 hours)
+- Urine tests: ↑ Urine copper excretion (over 24 hours)

 - Liver biopsy: if other tests are inconclusive

-- Low-copper diet: avoid foods such as organs, shellfish, nuts, and chocolate
+- Low-copper diet: avoid foods such as organ meats, shellfish, nuts, and chocolate

 - Regular check-ups: liver biochemical tests every 6 months if disease is stable